JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/declarations_and_references.md

 plus additional data.
 If it is not possible to resolve the reference, for example, if it points to an undefined class, an empty collection gets returned.
-A counterpart to the `resolveReference()` method is `SymbolReference.resolvesTo()`, which checks if the reference resolves to the specified element.
+A counterpart to the `resolveReference()` method is `SymbolReference.resolvesTo()`, which checks if the reference resolves to the specified symbol.
 This method can be implemented to walk the tree only if the element's text is equal to the reference's text.

 For convenience, if the reference can possibly be resolved: